 Verdict

 But in the UK we won’t get this car until 2026, and the market is moving fast.
 Will it still look competitive then?
-I’m not sure I’d bet on the 6e being a winner by then.
+That depends on price - let's hope Mazda gets it right.